Track spacing

 The track spacing is the distance between the track centres of double-track railway lines.
 There are standard distances derived from the standard loading gauge in a country.
 For high-speed trains and in tighter curves that distance needs to be increased.

-The track spacing is also called the center-to-center spacing to differentiate it from the edge-to-center spacing of a railway.
+The track spacing is also called the centre-to-centre spacing to differentiate it from the edge-to-centre spacing of a railway.
 These two values may be different depending on how signal masts are added to the overall track geometry.

 Description

 The distance between the track centres makes a difference in cost and performance of a double-track line.
 The track centres can be as narrow and as cheap as possible, but maintenance must be done on the side.
 Signals for bi-directional working cannot be mounted between the tracks so must be mounted on the 'wrong' side of the line or on expensive signal bridges.
-Track centres are usually wider on high-speed lines, as pressure waves knock each other as high-speed trains pass.
+Track centres are usually wider on high-speed lines, as aerodynamic pressure waves knock each other as high-speed trains pass.